-- Once the Green Transcript Request Form is completed and turned in, it will be given to the counselor to complete the counselor recommendation portion.
+- Once the electronic Transcript Request Form is completed and turned in, it will be given to the counselor to complete the counselor recommendation portion.
 Once complete, the counselor will submit all documents to college(s) through Naviance.

 Read the Fine Print

 However you apply to college, be sure to read all applications very thoroughly.
 Pay attention to binding Early Decision vs. non-binding Early Action, when considering Early Notification options.
 Wondering about early notification options?
 Speak with your counselor.